 Utilize the Swoosh

 We’ve all seen the artistic swoosh artwork of a fine dining restaurant’s chef.
 If you want to make your dish look fancy, like you’ve spent years in culinary school, try the “swoosh method”.
 Use a spoon and get a spoon full of your sauce that you intend to pair with your salmon.
 Put a spoon full of sauce onto a clean empty plate on one side.
-Then lightly place your spoon over the dollop of sauce.
+Then lightly place your spoon over a dollop of sauce.
 Lightly pressing down, glide the spoon in a “swoosh” motion to cover the plate.
 Place your cooked salmon on top of the base “swoosh” and lightly garnish the plate with your seasonings.
 The key is to keep the plate simple and not overcrowd it.
 A nice decorative garnish can add a little extra flair to the dish.

 Don’t Stuff the Plate